← Back to research

 Warp OzCloud execution + Slack/Linear integration; Codex App runs locally, no Slack

-Emdash20+ agent CLIs, model-agnostic; Codex App is OpenAI-only but more polished
+Emdash20+ agent CLIs, model-agnostic; Codex App is OpenAI-centric but more polished

 TemboAgent-agnostic with Jira, signed commits, BYOK — enterprise orchestration focus